hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-3.md

 ## Motivation

-One part of [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) is the KZG Point Evaluation function, a cryptographic precompile that can be used un zero knowledge proofs as well as proving that certain subsections of a blob are present without introducing the entire blob.
+One part of [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) is the KZG Point Evaluation function, a cryptographic precompile that can be used with zero knowledge proofs as well as proving that certain subsections of a blob are present without introducing the entire blob.
 This precompile adds value to the other parts of EIP-4844, but it does not require them.
 Hedera will expose